PersiaML/tutorials/src/customization/index.md

 ### Honcho Launcher

 Honcho launcher is suitable to test or debug PERSIA tasks in locally.
-You can simulate distributed environment for `data_loader` `embedding-worker` and `embedding-server` by editing the `Procfile` and `.honcho.env` file.But for `nn_worker` only support multiple-gpu training.
+You can simulate distributed environment for `data_loader` `embedding-worker` and `embedding-server` by editing the `Procfile` and `.honcho.env` file.
+For `nn_worker`, it only support multiple-gpu training for single gpu machine.

 **Configuring Env**